China Trip October 2017

 airport.
 Many had the famous Chinese foot massage.
 We walked

-around a small park gawking at a musician and many people playing
+around a small park gawking at a musician and many people playing cards for

-cards for money as well as observing people exercising and kids
+money as well as observing people exercising

 Michael came over and led us on a walking tour.
 I

 nipped into a Bank of China to get some cash.
 The ATM was

 confusing.
 A guard came over to help.
 He spoke perfect English - I